AkankshaAgg/TournamentTracker/README.md

 # TournamentTracker

-A tournament tracker that sets up a schedule for teams to play each other in a single elimination style matchups.
+A tournament tracker that sets up a schedule for teams to play each other in a single elimination style match-ups.

 Useful for Office ping pong tournaments, league playoffs, basketball leagues and many more.